 Regarded as one of Australia’s most successful wine dynasties, the Seppelt family maintained ownership of their wine interests, including Seppeltsfield, until 1985.
 B Seppelt & Sons, as it was then known, went on to evolve into a period of corporate ownership which extended nearly three decades.

 The estate returned to private ownership in 2007, now under the custodianship of proprietor Warren Randall - a qualified viticulturist and winemaker who worked for the Seppelt family during the 1980s.
+Warren is supported by investors Randolph and Anita Bowen, Peg Lindner and family, and Nathan and Candice Waks.
 The estate is viewed by Warren as a custodianship of the Seppelt family legacy.
 He is passionate about driving the sense of community which they were renowned for establishing.

 Seppeltsfield is most famed for the Centennial Collection - an irreplaceable and unbroken lineage of Tawny, every vintage from 1878 to current year.
 The estate remains the only winery in the world to release a 100 year old, single vintage wine each year.
 The estate also boasts a remarkable collection of Apera (Australian Sherry), crossing Fino to Oloroso styles, Tokay and Muscat, all held in vast Solero nursery cellars.